spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 Trudeau vowed in 2015 that it would be "the last election under FPTP."
 That was a lie.
 The moment he realized the broken system benefited him, he scrapped electoral reform.

 This is not a democracy—it's a party cartel, where power is hoarded in Ottawa and entire regions of the country are permanently locked out.

+### Mass Formation: The COVID Compliance Experiment

+Canada became a global embarrassment during COVID.
+It wasn't just the [lockdowns](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/measures-reduce-community.html), [curfews](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/measures-in-force/curfew), and [vaccine mandates](https://www.canada.ca/en/treasury-board-secretariat/news/2021/10/vaccination-requirement-for-federal-workforce-including-rcmp.html)—it was the zombie-like compliance of the public.

+- [Grocery stores taped off "non-essential" goods](https://www.cbc.ca/news/canada/manitoba/manitoba-new-covid-19-restrictions-1.5797953).
+People lined up like cattle and obeyed.
+- [Police arrested pastors](https://www.cbc.ca/news/canada/calgary/alberta-pastor-arrest-bail-hearing-1.5947440) for holding church services.
+The public cheered.
+- Canadians [ratted out their neighbors](https://www.theglobeandmail.com/canada/article-snitch-lines-social-media-shaming-help-maintain-covid-19-social/) for having family gatherings.
+We turned on each other like trained informants.

+The [trucker convoy](https://www.cbc.ca/news/politics/emergencies-act-inquiry-report-1.6780051) exposed the truth: Anyone who dared resist was crushed.
+The government didn't engage in dialogue—it [froze bank accounts](https://financialpost.com/news/fp-street/banks-started-freezing-accounts-after-emergencies-act-invoked), [seized donations](https://www.ctvnews.ca/politics/millions-in-convoy-funds-remain-frozen-until-resolution-of-court-case-mayor-1.5885440), and declared peaceful protesters a national threat.

+Canada proved that authoritarianism doesn't need to be forced—it can be welcomed.
+Just pump enough fear into the public, and they'll beg for their own oppression.

+Remember, this was all under the guise of "protecting our health," the government [banned teachers from buying glue sticks](https://www.cbc.ca/news/canada/manitoba/manitoba-new-covid-19-restrictions-1.5797953) and loose-leaf for classrooms—yet kept [liquor stores open](https://www.cbc.ca/news/canada/toronto/ontario-lcbo-beer-wine-liquor-sales-covid-19-1.5734937), cigarettes on the shelves, and even [legalized the purchase of Schedule I narcotics](https://www.canada.ca/en/health-canada/services/substance-use/supervised-consumption-sites/status-application.html).
+Yeah, they really care about our well-being, right?
+Meanwhile, they flood every street corner with ultra-processed, chemical-laden junk food while telling us to ["stay inside for our safety."](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/about-non-medical-masks-face-coverings.html) Wake up—does this sound like a government that actually gives a damn about your health?

+They swore the vaccines were [100% effective](https://www.reuters.com/article/factcheck-fauci-efficacy-idUSL1N2PB2WH)—take the shot, and you won't get COVID or spread it.
+That was the promise.
+The reality?
+A complete sham.
+The vaccine [never stopped transmission](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/effectiveness/why-measure-effectiveness.html), and it never prevented infection.
+At best, it may have slightly reduced symptoms, but the grand narrative was a lie from the start.

+And let's talk about the "lab leak theory."
+If you dared suggest COVID was man-made, you were [branded a conspiracy theorist](https://www.npr.org/2021/05/27/1000780650/the-debate-over-origins-of-covid-19-continues), silenced, and mocked.
+The official story?
+Some guy ate a bat, and the whole world shut down.
+Insane.

+Fast forward—[the CIA just admitted COVID was created in a lab](https://www.wsj.com/politics/national-security/covid-origin-china-lab-leak-cia-40d218d9).
+So the so-called "conspiracy theorists" were right all along, and the people who blindly trusted the government got played.

+The irony is undeniable—we pretend COVID is a thing of the past, yet it never went away.
+It’s still here.
+The fact that life snapped back to normal so fast only proves how overhyped and catastrophically mismanaged the entire situation was.

+Wake up, people.
+They [lied about the origins](https://www.science.org/content/article/covid-19-origins-still-uncertain-key-studies-awaiting-release), they [lied about the vaccines](https://www.bmj.com/content/379/bmj.o2960), and they lied about the entire pandemic response.
+How much more proof do you need?

+[Justin Trudeau himself once said](https://rumble.com/vma7wr-trudeu-little-dirty-secrets-about-politics.html), “Do you want to know the dirty little secret about politics in the 21st century?
+Negative campaigning, attack ads, nastiness, and division work.
+If all you want to do is get elected, they will help you get elected.
+Attacking, dividing, sowing fear—picking and choosing wedge issues to drive through a community—all of it helps you win.”

+While many see Trudeau and his handlers as incompetent, this isn’t a bug in their strategy—it’s the feature.
+The setup is deliberate: divide the people, shift the blame away from themselves, and create an “us vs. them” narrative.
+Instead of being viewed as the perpetrator, they position themselves as the savior.
+Promising free money to everyone, call a snap election, and securing their continued reign of power, they are already discussing another ["pandemic type responses to the tariffs"](https://www.forexlive.com/news/canada-planning-covid-style-stimulus-if-us-enacts-tariffs-in-bid-to-avoid-early-election-20250128/), which again, is conveniently timed to the election.
+Brilliant.

+*I'll stop here, because this subject is its own rabbit hole for an entire other paper…!*

 ### Western Alienation is Reaching a Breaking Point